Clinical trials for kidney health Innovations that include everyone

 How clinical trials work?

-Access to new treatments
+• Access new treatments

-Low or free care
+• Receive low or free care

-More attention to your condition
+• Receive more attention to your condition

-Helping other people by contributing to medical research
+• Help other people by contributing to medical research

 How to find a clinical trial

 To find a clinical trial, start by talking to your doctor.
 They can help you understand which trials may be a good fit for your condition and health goals.
 You can also search online registries, such as ClinicalTrials.gov, to explore available studies.
 Kidney health organizations are another great resource for learning about current trials and getting connected with research opportunities.
+Talk to your doctor about clinical trials.

 Participating in Clinical Trials